llsoftsec/llsoftsecbook/book.md

 [Caches](https://en.wikipedia.org/wiki/Cache_(computing))\index{cache} are used
 in almost every computing system.
 They are small and much faster memories than the main memory.
-They automatically keep the most frequently used data that programs access.
+They aim to automatically keep frequently used data accessed by programs, so that average memory access time improves.
 Various techniques exist where a covert communication can happen between processes that share a cache, without the processes having rights to read or write to the same memory locations.
 To understand how these techniques work, one needs to understand typical organization and operation of a cache.

 ### Typical cache architecture